Which city is cheaper, Barcelona or Shanghai?

 Shanghai is a cosmopolitan, professional, and diverse port city.
 It's an amazing and huge city with tons of activities and things to do.
 This is also a very beautiful destination which attracts plenty of visitors.
 It's also known for nightlife, food, and shopping.

 Barcelona is a laid-back, historic, and cultural city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
-You'll find world class beauty here as well.
+The beauty of this spot is also one of the main reasons why visitors come.
 And you can't forget about the shopping, museums, and nightlife.

 Let's take a look at the differences and similarities between Barcelona and Shanghai.
 Then, you can decide for yourself which place is better for your next trip.

-The museums, monuments, and landmarks in Shanghai are among the most recognizable in the world.
+Visitors will find world class museums and historical sights in Shanghai that are not to be missed.
 The city's sights mix culture with modern innovation.
 From the futuristic skyline and the iconic waterfront area known as the Bund, to the classic Yu Garden, there are a diversity of sights around the city.
 There are also museums like the Shanghai Museum, which educate visitors on Chinese culture.

 People head to Barcelona just to party.
 The city offers an amazing nightlife at a much more affordable price than many places in Europe.
 There are beach parties, boat parties, and bars that stay packed late into the night.
 The city also hosts many street fiestas and music festivals.